-The first step towards egg sharing is to talk to one of our Nurse Donor Specialists.
-You will then need to make an initial appointment to see one of our Consultants, who will assess your suitability for this programme.
+The first step towards egg sharing is to talk to one of our nurse donor specialists.
+You’ll then need to make an initial appointment to see one of our consultants, who will assess your suitability for this programme.

-If you are accepted on to the egg share programme you will then need to see our Counsellors.
+If you’re accepted on to the egg share programme you’ll then need to see our counsellors.
 This allows you to discuss any concerns you have about egg sharing such as the implications for you and your family.
-It is essential that everyone who is considering egg sharing has counselling with their partner.
+It’s essential that everyone who is considering egg sharing has counselling with their partner.

-After your counselling session you will need to make an appointment to see our specialist nurse, who will take a detailed medical history and discuss the egg share process in more detail, as well as take blood samples for screening.
+After your counselling session you’ll need to make an appointment to see our specialist nurse, who will take a detailed medical history and discuss the egg share process in more detail, as well as take blood samples for screening.